 In the event of death, insurance pays capital or an annuity to the beneficiaries designated in the contract (relatives, family, children, spouse).

-Most death insurance contracts include options such as:
+Most accidental death and dismemberment insurance contracts include options such as:

 - * The education pension: it covers part of the school fees of the children of the deceased insured person;